 If you want to configure scoping filters for your attribute mappings, go to the Microsoft documentation on Scoping users or groups to be provisioned with scoping filters.

-Harness user management with Azure AD SCIM
+Harness user management with Microsoft Entra ID SCIM

 - Editing user email addresses, full names, and group assignments.